 No-cost home financing seems like an idea that’s too good to be true.
-But it’s here, and it’s waiting for homeowners at Family Mortgage.
-No closing cost loans can be used for either a refinance or a purchase transaction, although they are most commonly associated with a refinance.
-By paying points, you can buy the rate down.
+But it’s here, and it’s waiting for homeowners at The Family Mortgage Team.
+By paying points (1 pt = 1% of the loan amount), you can “buy the rate down”.
+In other words, by paying more money in closing cost upfront you can secure a lower interest rate.
 Well, the reverse is true.
 If you decide on a loan with a rate higher than the base rate, we as the lender are paid the opposite of discount points – called Yield Spread Premium.
 We can use these funds to pay some or all of your closing costs.

 No one works for free, the slightly higher rate gives us the funds to pay all of the non – recurring closing costs.
 The no closing cost method does not increase your loan balance by one penny and can save you hundreds of dollars per month.
 Should interest rates continue to decline, you can simply refinance again to obtain additional savings.

 - You are not sure how much longer you will stay in the house or you may be relocated within 3-5 years

 - Preferably, your loan balance is > $300,000.

 - You believe that there is a chance that rates might go lower in the future.
 If they do, we can refinance you once again with no costs.
 As part of our service, we will keep an eye on the rates for you and contact you when it makes the most sense to refinance.
 Then, you will be able to lower your payment, twice, for FREE!

 Who Should Not Choose A No Cost Loan?